When We Disagree

 Michael Lee Season 2 Episode 4

-Kathy's Christian faith and commitment to showing respect for others are tested during a disagreement with her daughter.
+Kathy Black's commitment to showing respect for others - as well as her Christian faith - are tested during a disagreement with her daughter.

 Tell us your argument stories!